+AGRON-311 Weed Management 2 (1+1)

+Course Status : Core

-AGRON-311 Weed Management 2 (1+1) Course Status Contact Hours (L-T-P) • Core 1-0-2 Course Objective : To teach students about principles of weed science To impart practical knowledge of weed management in horticultural crop n field and Course Outcomes (CO) : After the completion of this course, the student will be at ole to - nature.
+Contact Hours (L-T-P) : 1-0-2

+Course Objective : To teach students about principles of weed science To impart practical knowledge of weed management horticultural crop in field and

+Course Outcomes (CO) : After the completion of this course, the student will be CO-1: Students trained in basic knowledge of weed nature.
 CO-2: Get acquainted about methods of weed management.

-CO-1: Students trained in basic knowledge of weeds and their

-CO-3: Enhance skills in selection of herbicides with having broad knowledge about mode of action of herbicides.
+CO-3: Enhance skills in selection of herbicides with h knowledge about mode of action of herbicides. s and their